Operator growth and Krylov construction in dissipative open quantum systems: Arnoldi iteration

-However, there are supposed to be other entries in the Hessenberg form than just the primary off-diagonal entries.
 We numerically observe that $h_{n,n-1} \neq h_{n-1,n}$.
 In fact, their differences behave non-linearly with $n$ for both in integrable and chaotic limit (see Fig.\,\ref{fig:Arr2} (c), (d)).
 Moreover, the other non-diagonal elements also do not vanish (except the first three rows) although their magnitude is far less compared to the primary of off-diagonal elements.
-In Fig.\,\ref{fig:mat} we have shown the matrix elements in tridiagonal (for closed system) and the upper-Hessenberg form.
+In Fig.\,\ref{fig:mat}, we have shown the matrix elements in tridiagonal (for closed system) and the upper-Hessenberg form.
 The elements vary significantly with the increase of bulk dephasing parameter (see Appendix \ref{appb}).
 These two features are completely new for the Lindbladian and in sharp contrast with the usual Liouvillian which takes a tridiagonal form in Krylov basis.
 The purely imaginary diagonal entries $h_{n,n}$ are a clear reflection of non-Hermiticity in the case of open systems.
 When the magnitude of the diagonal entries is plotted with $n$ (see Fig.\,\ref{fig:Ardiagonals}), they successfully capture the information about different non-Hermiticity parameters $\alpha$ and $\gamma$.\footnote{Note that the diagonal entries are zero for closed system, $\alpha=0,\, \gamma=0$.
 Hence, both the Lanczos algorithm and Arnoldi iteration give the same results in this case.} However, when the growth of the magnitude of the diagonal entries for integrable and chaotic cases are compared, they are indistinguishable (see Fig.\,\ref{fig:Ardiagonalsi} (a), (b)).